kamperh/nlp817/readme.md

 ## Acknowledgements

-With permission, I have used content from NLP courses taught by [Jan Buys](https://www.janmbuys.com/) (University of Cape Town) and [Sharon Goldwater](https://homepages.inf.ed.ac.uk/sgwater/) (University of Edinburgh).
+With permission, I have used content from the NLP courses taught by [Jan Buys](https://www.janmbuys.com/) (University of Cape Town) and [Sharon Goldwater](https://homepages.inf.ed.ac.uk/sgwater/) (University of Edinburgh).